yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 #### Killed mode

-> This mode is to be activated in the event of a LSD depeg, such as a mint bug or a compromised oracle or a critical bug in the protocol.
+> This mode is to be activated in the event of a LST depegs, such as a mint bug or a compromised oracle or a critical bug in the protocol.
 This can also be used as part of upgrading to a new version of yETH.

 - No user may deposit assets into the contract.
 - Users may only withdraw assets in a balanced manner.